 Leber congenital amaurosis

-More than 30 mutations in the RPE65 gene have been found to cause Leber congenital amaurosis.
-Mutations in this gene account for 6 to 16 percent of all cases of this condition.
+Many variants (also called mutations) in the RPE65 gene have been found to cause Leber congenital amaurosis.
+This condition is an eye disorder that primarily affects the retina.
+People with this disorder typically have severe visual impairment beginning at birth or shortly afterward.
+Variants in the RPE65 gene account for 6 to 16 percent of all cases of this condition.

-RPE65 gene mutations lead to a partial or total loss of RPE65 protein function.
+RPE65 gene variants lead to a partial or total loss of RPE65 protein function.
 As a result, all-trans retinal cannot be converted back to 11-cis retinal, and excess all-trans retinal builds up in the retinal pigment epithelium.
-These abnormalities block the visual cycle, which leads to severe visual impairment beginning very early in life.More About This Health Condition
+These abnormalities block the visual cycle, which leads to severe visual impairment beginning very early in life in Leber congenital amaurosis.More About This Health Condition

 MedlinePlus Genetics provides information about Fundus albipunctatusMore About This Health Condition